ggbecker/uhkv2-ordering-history/README.md

 All information is publicly available.

-The table should be automatically updated every Monday morning.
+The table should be automatically updated every Tuesday morning.
 The official data is supposed to be updated every weekend.

 There is also a [spreadsheet](https://docs.google.com/spreadsheets/d/1TrMIMHJFUPoelNd_YxDkdQL5lmC6HUIZ0TzejsYvMMs/edit?usp=sharing) with some fancy formulas to extract meaningful information out of the data, feel free to create a copy (I don't guarantee it will be always up to date).